“Do You Have Children?” | It’s the Question many Women Dread

 All of which is theirs and their partner’s business only.

-And so, like all personal questions, please don’t ask them!
+And so, like all personal questions, they are taboo subjects and so please don’t ask them!

 The rules about personal questions apply even when you know the person well and are possibly even related!
 You should wait for the person to broach the subject and, if they don’t, then you must assume they don’t wish to discuss it at the moment.
 Or ever.